jamesdiffeycoding/jamesdiffeycoding/README.md

 **Hi, I’m James 👋**

-I love coding in JavaScript and also broaden my knowledge by trying other languages and frameworks (e.g. Ruby on Rails).
-In the workplace, I value quick and regular user feedback, considerate communication, and Agile work practices.
+I love coding in JavaScript and also broaden my knowledge by trying other languages and frameworks (e.g. Python, Ruby on Rails).
+In the workplace, I value quick and regular user feedback and Agile work practices.

 Aside from that, I have a particular passion for the wellbeing of those poorly served by society.